SummaryRead the full fact sheet

 - Design a yard layout that allows sheep to move freely.

 - Fit protective coverings (shade and shelter) to working and drafting races.

-- Build yards on inclines rather than flat ground as they tend to drain better and sheep prefer running up a slight incline.
+- Build yards on inclines rather than flat ground as they tend to drain better, and sheep prefer running up a slight incline.

-- Ensure adequate and even light.
+- Ensure adequate and even lighting.